-Born in Kuala Lumpur, Malaysia and raised in Western Australia, Nastasya read Philosophy, Politics and Economics (PPE) at the University of Oxford and Politics and Regional Studies at the School of Oriental & African Studies (SOAS) in London, graduating with First Class Honours.
+Born in Kuala Lumpur, Malaysia, and raised in Western Australia, Nastasya read Philosophy, Politics and Economics (PPE) at the University of Oxford and Politics and Southeast Asian Studies at the School of Oriental & African Studies (SOAS) in London, graduating with First Class Honours.

-She began her career in the field of international development and policy, including postings with the United Nations International Criminal Tribunal for Rwanda in Tanzania and as a researcher in Aceh, Indonesia, evaluating the aftermath of the 2004 tsunami.
+She began her career in the field of international development and policy, including postings with the United Nations International Criminal Tribunal for Rwanda in Tanzania and as a researcher in Aceh, Indonesia, assessing the rollout of relief in the aftermath of the 2004 tsunami.

 For nearly 8 years, Nastasya worked for various think tanks and non-governmental organisations, from international advocacy group Human Rights Watch to the UK’s Royal African Society.
 Her professional background includes engaging as a lobbyist at British Parliament and as a communications strategist and project manager for several NGOs.

-In 2010, she left one of Africa’s leading HIV/AIDS organisations in Johannesburg’s inner city for a life of journalism, working in the lead up to the FIFA World Cup as a writer and television producer for the Associated Press, and then for the BBC during and after the tournament.
+In 2010, she left one of Africa’s leading HIV/AIDS organisations in Johannesburg’s inner city for a life of journalism, covering the FIFA World Cup for the Associated Press and the BBC, both in print and television.

-She then went on to cover 2010’s deadly food riots in Mozambique for both The AP and BBC, and has since worked as a freelance foreign correspondent, filing print and radio reports, images and video for various international broadcasters and agencies.
+She then went on to cover 2010’s deadly food riots in Mozambique, and has since worked as a freelance foreign correspondent, filing print and radio reports, images and video for various international broadcasters and agencies.

-Nastasya has covered famine and political rebirth in Somalia, the rhino horn trade in Vietnam, pro-democracy protests in Swaziland, refugee crises in South Sudan, corruption in South Africa’s political ranks, the plight of Zimbabwe’s migrants, UN climate change talks in Cancun, Durban and Doha, political upheaval in the Maldives, cyclones in the South Pacific, and been very ill embedded on a Greenpeace boat.
+Nastasya has covered famine and political rebirth in Somalia, the rhino horn trade in Vietnam, pro-democracy protests in Swaziland, refugee crises in South Sudan, corruption in South Africa’s political ranks, the plight of Zimbabwe’s migrants, UN climate change talks in Cancun, Durban, Doha, and Paris, political upheaval in the Maldives, cyclones in the South Pacific, and been very ill embedded on a Greenpeace boat.

 She has lived in London, Malaysia, Tanzania, Denmark, Kenya and Johannesburg, but has been based in Sydney since February 2016.